rwilcox/my-learnings-docs/learning_paypal.md

 For mostly server side Paypal creation / execution you need:

-  1. A script/route to create the payment object and return (some info about it) to front end
+  1. A script/route to create the payment object and return (some info about it) to front end.
+(Assumingely returning `Content-Type: application/json` ??)
-  2. A script/route to execute the payment object and return info about it to front end
+  2. A script/route to execute the payment object and return info about it to front end.
+(Assumingely returning `Content-Type: application/json` ??)
   3. UI for success, error conditions